cuihujun/docs/murano/get-started/products/pythonsim/README.md

 4. Press **Enter** again to use the default device identity (000001).
 This matches the identity of the device you added earlier, so it will activate correctly.

-  **NOTE:** If you've already added 000001 and simulated the device before, you may need to create a new device (e.g., 000002) and change the default identity on the simulator.
+  **NOTE:** If you have already added 000001 and simulated the device before, you may need to create a new device (e.g., 000002) and change the default identity on the simulator.
 This will activate a new device and simulate data for it.

   If the Python Simulator is running correctly, the script should show the device has been activated and whether the lightbulb is on or off.